wmmsba-Team17/MachineLearningFraudDetection/README.md

 watchlist <- list(train = dtrain, test = dtest)
 ```

 Once our data has been turned into XGB matrices, we're ready to actually train our model.
 Specifically, we trained our model over the course of 500 rounds with the caveat that training cease should the model's performance not improve for 20 rounds (It should be noted this can take awhile depending on the machine it's being run on).
 We can then save the model using `xgb.save(model_xgb, 'ml2_tp2_xgb.model')`.
-Below the code for the model is a graph showing the model's steady improvement over its first 100 rounds.
+Below the code for the model is a graph showing the model's steady improvement over its 500 rounds.

 ```
 tic("Start training with xgb.train")